nehalabbott/ai-finance-controller/README.md

 # AI Finance Controller (🐔 O'Chicken brand specific)
 ### Razorpay AI Buildathon 2026 | Track 04: AI-Powered Autonomous Finance Operations

 An enterprise-grade, multi-tiered financial reconciliation and automated capital recovery platform designed to close the finance-ops loop.
-By combining a deterministic algebraic filter, a batched LLM diagnostic agent, an active webhook gateway, and an interactive Streamlit dashboard, this system reconciles thousands of transactions in seconds with 100% recall on capital recovery.
+By combining a deterministic algebraic filter, a batched LLM diagnostic agent, a secure active webhook gateway, and an operator-focused Streamlit dashboard, this system reconciles thousands of transactions in seconds with 100% recall on capital recovery.

 ---